Learn how to make coasters with Mod Podge and dollar bin supplies! These DIY coasters are great for beginners, and also make great gifts.

 - Scrapbook paper – one or two sheets in your favorite patterns

 - Clear sealer (like Minwax Polycrylic or Engine Enamel)

 - Alcohol ink and paper towel (optional)

 Here are the coasters – cute, funny even, but not really my style.

 Whatever machine made these coasters put a plastic-y coating on the top of them.
 I sanded it off so that the paper and Mod Podge would stick better.
 If you use wood, do the same.
 If you use tile, try to get the tiles without the clear coat on the top.

 Update: this post was created before Dishwasher Safe Mod Podge was developed.
-Updating this post to say that you can now use Dishwasher Safe Mod Podge on this project (you won't be able to wash these since they're cardboard, but it will provide more protection).
+You can now use Dishwasher Safe Mod Podge on this project (you won’t be able to wash these since they’re cardboard, but it will provide more protection).
 Learn more about Dishwasher Safe Mod Podge here.

-At this point dipped a paper towel into some green alcohol ink and darkened the edges to give my coasters a little flair.
-It's up to you.
+At this point dipped a paper towel into some green alcohol ink and darkened the edges to add a little flair.
+It’s up to you.
 You can paint on them now or add additional papers on the top too!

-If you like this decoupage coaster craft, here are some other options you should check out!
+If you like these DIY coasters, here are some other options you should check out!